atomsbaza/piAssignment/README.md

 2. Try to use message queue => maybe use Kafka
 3. Try to use Authentication because I never use it from scratch so I am not sure what I should do.
 In this case, I already installed OAuth 2.0(Identity Server 4) but have not successfully used it

+## trade-offs and decisions
+1. I use Linq because it easy just connect db then write logic to do task